typestack/class-transformer/README.md

 let photo = classToClass(photo);
 ```

-You can also use an `ignoreDecorators` option in transformation options to ignore all decorators you classes is using.
+You can also use an `ignoreDecorators` option in the transformation options to ignore all decorators your classes are using.

 ### serialize[⬆](#table-of-contents)

-You can serialize your model right to json using `serialize` method:
+You can serialize your model right to JSON using the `serialize()` function:

 ```typescript
 import { serialize } from 'class-transformer';
 let photo = serialize(photo);
 ```

-`serialize` works with both arrays and non-arrays.
+`serialize()` works with both arrays and non-arrays.

 ### deserialize and deserializeArray[⬆](#table-of-contents)

-You can deserialize your model from json using the `deserialize` method:
+You can deserialize your model from JSON using the `deserialize()` function:

 ```typescript
 import { deserialize } from 'class-transformer';
 let photo = deserialize(Photo, photo);
 ```

-To make deserialization work with arrays, use the `deserializeArray` method:
+To make deserialization work with arrays, use the `deserializeArray()` function:

 ```typescript
 import { deserializeArray } from 'class-transformer';